yuriever/yuriever.github.io/docs/lightnovel/spinor-helicity.md

     \, ,
 \end{equation}

-then the square braket is the natural pairing [^northwest-to-southeast]
+then the square braket is the natural pairing

 \begin{equation}
+    \label{eq: pairing S}
     \braketS{q_{1}q_{2}}\eqq \braS{q_{1}}^{a} \ketS{q_{2}}_{a}
     \, .
 \end{equation}